bah5341/journal/journal.md

 # Class 13

 For this week's hours I've been mostly sort of stuck with my final project.
 I'm trying to find a place to get started with the code because I honestly just feel so lost.
 Fortunately, Patrick sent over a some resources for me to help get me started with the project.
 I've started to look over these so that I can get things rolling.
 Unfortunately, this week has been quite busy, but I'm hoping to make some serious progress on my final project this weekend.
 Fingers crossed everyone!

+# Class 14 & 15

+Sorry I missed last week's journal post--I just combined it with this week's because I did the same thing for my hours.
+I've been working hard on my final project, struggling a bit, succeeding a bit, but moving forward nonetheless.
+Thanks to Patrick, I've been able to get over several roadblocks with my project.
+It feels really great when I finally get it and solve a problem, especially after struggling for long periods of time.
+Feeling like a true coder now.

+I'm getting really close with my final project.
+I'm excited for it to be finished and working.
+I almost wish this course as a whole had a part 2 in another semester to keep building my skills.
+I've really enjoyed the course as a whole and wish we had more time in class together as a group.
+Thank you Patrick for teaching us through this strange point in history.
+I wish everyone the best!